National Steinbeck Center Staff

 Eric Mora: Marketing & Community Engagement Coordinator

-Eric is currently the Marketing Coordinator.
-Eric manages the Center’s social media platforms.
+Eric is currently the Marketing & Community Engagement Coordinator for the National Steinbeck Center.
 Prior to becoming a staff member, he volunteered at the Center as a museum greeter and an administrative staff assistant.
 Volunteering at the Center instilled in him a deep appreciation for the wonderful community of supporters that National Steinbeck Center has amassed over the years.
 Eric earned his Bachelors of Arts degree at Cornell University.

 Lisa Josephs: Archivist

 Lisa Josephs is the National Steinbeck Center’s Archivist—and helps with programs and grants.
 She is responsible for organizing and cataloging the National Steinbeck Center-owned archival materials and managing the archival collection as a whole, which includes both NSC and City of Salinas holdings.
 She also helps researchers utilize the collection to enhance their research projects with primary-source Steinbeck materials.
 Lisa is a transplant to Salinas from the East Coast, where she was studying Anthropology, South Asia, and socio-economic class.
 Moving out of the world of academia, she started at the NSC as a volunteer and quickly became involved in various NSC projects, which led to her hiring as Archivist.

 Lisa earned her Bachelor’s degree in Linguistics at the University of Illinois, Urbana-Champaign and her Master’s degree in Anthropology at the University of Pennsylvania.

 Tara Spada: Programs Coordinator